10 Explore & Engage: Be a People Analytics Consumer

 - Tip – Be sure to gather names and contact info for people you learned from or met!
 These are great resources for future learning opportunities.

 - Summarize – After every 3-5 meetings review your notebook and list any patterns you see.
 (For example, are some types of analyses better received than others?
-Do the presenters always seem to get the same types of questions?
+Do the presenters always seem to get the same type of questions?
 What did they all do well?
 Poorly?)

 A note of caution: